jakeshivers/DEC-project-1/README.md

 # Monthly petroleum based product market prices

-## Description, context and goals [add more context here]
+## Description, context and goals.

 This project demonstrates the usage of using Python to extract, transform, and load data.
+The project is hosted in a container on AWS.
 We pulled data from [eis.gov](www.eis.gov).
+We used the API data to track and compare historical petroleum products over the course of the year.

 ## Project Administration
 [Atlasian page](https://dataengineerproject.atlassian.net/wiki/spaces/DPG/overview)<br>